gbc-dev/Tech-Challenge/README.md

 * -> git clone https://github.com/gbc-dev/Tech-Challenge
 * Press Enter and Your local clone will be created.

-For more information on how to use github clone features, kindly check out the <a href="https://help.github.com/articles/cloning-a-repository/">documentation here</a>
+For more information on how to use github clone features, kindly check out the <a href="https://help.github.com/articles/cloning-a-repository/">documentation here</a> or get in touch with any of our team members for assistance.

 ## How to Submit your Exercise (Create a pull Request)
 After your're done with the exercise, kindly remember to create a pull request.